Pool Alkalinity Adjustment

 So always follow the safety precautions and always wear protective gear (ie. face masks, chemical gloves, goggles) any pay close attention to any fumes that may occur as a result of adding chemicals to water.

-Although there are many pool chemicals on the market that are used in pool care maintenance, your safety and that of others should always be first.
-So ALWAYS read the MSDS before making any attempts raise or lower the level your pool alkalinity.
+Although there are many swimming pool chemicals on the market that are used in balancing water chemistry of a pool or spa, your safety and that of others should always be first.
+So ALWAYS read the SDS before making any attempts to raise or lower the level your spa and pool alkalinity.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.